- When attempting to access particular folders or apps, the Access is denied notice may display, interfering with your work.

 - Select your user name from the list and make sure that you check the box next to Full control for Allow column in the Permissions sections, then click OK.

-This is a rather simple solution, but if your user name isn’t on the list you’ll have to add it manually and then change its permissions.
+This is a rather simple solution when the destination folder access is denied in Windows 11.
+But if your user name isn’t on the list, you’ll have to add it manually and then change its permissions.

 5. Enable the hidden Administrator account